A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Results and Discussions

 Comparison of the same-coloured solid, dashed and dotted lines in different historical windows (5, 10, 15 years) shows that MDF-RAGAN is the most sensitive to the expansion of the training set, with the ECDF curve shifted left by 10-20 mm.
 CNN shows only a small improvement, while SITP/MEAN shows few changes, highlighting the advantages of cross-modal attention in enhancing the learning efficiency and generalisation ability of scarce samples.

-The comprehensive comparison results based on the whole-profile mean sound speed error (RMSE) are summarized in Table \ref{tab04}.
+The comprehensive comparison results based on the whole-profile mean sound speed error (RMSE) are summarized in Table \ref{tab07}.
 It can be seen that MDF-RAGAN not only outperforms CNN and SITP by nearly a factor of two, but also achieves about 65.8\% RMSE reduction compared to MEAN, which fully reflects the enhancement of overall profile matching by multi-source fusion and cross-modal attention.
+By comparing the scale of model parameters and the execution time, our proposed model occupies more storage and requires more computation time.
+However, considering that training can be completed offline in advance and the execution time is still in milliseconds, it is acceptable in practical applications.

 In the shallow sea error analysis, MDF-RAGAN shows lower and more stable RMSE at different depths and spatial locations, with the error fluctuation range of 0.095-0.372 m/s, while CNN and SITP show larger fluctuation in the shallow sea area.
 Even in the deep sea area where there is a slight convergence, their RMSE remains higher than 0.30 m/s, which is 110\% higher than MDF-RAGAN.
 SITP is limited by the fixed distance weighting and is not adaptive to the dynamic change of depth, with its RMSE being 128\% higher.
 MEAN completely ignores spatial and temporal information and has the largest deviation across the full-profile, with RMSE close to 0.44 m/s.
 In summary, MDF-RAGAN achieves a comprehensive lead in both point-to-point and distribution-level evaluation metrics, reflecting the comprehensive superiority of the proposed model in the sound speed profile prediction task.